triasha72/atlanta-mobility-resilience-digital-twin/README.md

 ## Interpretation and limits

 The default road-network travel times are network-based approximations.
 They are useful for a reproducible resilience baseline but should not be interpreted as observed congestion or real-time traffic conditions.
 Version 1 also uses illustrative origin/destination points.
-Research claims should wait until you add documented tract/TAZ origins, opportunity destinations, equity variables, and scenario calibration.

-## Recommended next milestones
+## next milestones

-1. Validate the demo network and closure outputs.
 2. Replace illustrative points with Atlanta census tract or TAZ centroids.
 3. Add destination opportunities: jobs, healthcare, grocery, or transit hubs.
 4. Add population and equity weights from ACS data.